rg-wood/salt-lion/README.md

 ## Combat

-Combat is deadly in Year Zero Fantasy.
+Combat is deadly in **Salt Lion**.
 Before you enter a fight, you should always ask yourself: Is it worth it?

 ### Zones